JonathanHornewall/ProblemBasedScenarioGeneration/staging/instructions.md

   - size of the training data (default 100)
   - scenarios per context in the training data (default 1)
   - nr covariates in testing data (default 30)
-  - nr of scenario collections per covariate in testing data (default 30)
+  - nr of scenario collections per covariate in testing data (default 1)
-  - size of scenario collection per covariate in testing data (default 1000)
+  - size of scenario collection per covariate in testing data (default 100)
   - the data generation parameters of the training data and the testing data (default p =2)
   - Annealing schedule for neural net training (default 1.0, 0.1, 0.01)
   - Epoch schedule (default 100 for the first one, then 30 for the following 3).
-It should only be used to infer the desired appearance of the final plot, and as a reference for the implementation of the benchmark methods (which should be re-used and not changed.)
+Used for training the neural net.

   - Step size schedule (default 10⁻3 for the first one, 10⁻4 for the following 3)
   - Batch size schedule (default 10 for first one, then 25 for the following 3)